bvirxx/bLUe_PYSIDE/README.md

  bLUe is a complete GUI environment for photo edition.
-It can edit images in all usual formats : jpg, png, tif, including raw files: nef, cr2, dng. bLUe proposes a wide set of adjustment layers: exposure, brightness, saturation,contrast, color temperature, filters, noise reduction, cloning, segmentation, 1D LUTs and 3D LUTs editors.
+It can edit images in all usual formats : jpg, png, tif, including raw files: nef, cr2, dng. bLUe proposes a wide set of adjustment layers: exposure, brightness, saturation, contrast, color temperature, inversion, filters, noise reduction, cloning, segmentation, 1D LUTs and 3D LUTs editors.

 Layer stacks can be saved as 3D LUTs, making bLUe a powerful 3D LUT builder.